Brief History of the 62nd Military Police Company (Highway Patrol)

 Other responsibilities of the Highway Patrol included traffic enforcement, accident investigation, providing escort services, occasional courier duties and money runs, guiding and regulating convoys, promoting safety, and other general military law enforcement duties.
 The Highway Patrolmen enjoyed excellent relations with their German Police counterparts.
 German Police Highway Patrol units of the former US Zone borrowed heavily in ideas for equipment and operational techniques from their American colleagues.6

-The 62nd Military Police Highway Patrol Company never numbered over two hundred and seventy-five men at any one time.
+According to reports, the 62nd Military Police Highway Patrol Company never numbered over two hundred and seventy-five men assigned to the unit at any one time.
+There was only a total of approximately 1070 individuals assigned to highway patrol duties during the official ten year existence of the highway patrol (1948-1958).
 The USAREUR (U.S. Army Europe) Highway Patrol stations managed to obtain a maximum enforcement effort from the men and vehicles assigned to them.
 There was a very high esprit de corps shared by all members assigned to the unit.
 The Highway Patrol Unit controlled the highway traffic of over some 80,000 privately owned vehicles and the thousands of U.S. Forces vehicles utilizing the highways of Länder [states] Hesse, (capitol Wiesbaden); Baden-Württemberg, (capitol Stuttgart); Rhineland-Palatinate [Rhineland-Pfalz], (capitol Mainz); and Bavaria [Bayern], (capitol Munich [München]).

 The 62nd MP Highway Patrol was considered